JeffersonLab/clas12-timeline/qadb/README.md

 ### Table File

 Within the `qa` directory, the additional `qaTree.json.table` file will be produced, which is a human-readable "table file" version of `qaTree.json`.

+Each run begins with the keyword `RUN:`.
+The `user_comment` is the comment entered into the DAQ control software, from the Shift Expert when a run is started and/or stopped.

-Each run begins with the keyword `RUN:`; lines below are for each of that run's QA bins and their QA results, with the following syntax:
+The remaining lines below are for each of that run's QA bins and their QA results, with the following syntax:
 ```
 run_number  bin_number  defect_bits...
 ```